estuart/CS6238Project2/README.md

 ### Build/Run
 To build and run the Java servlet, from the project root run `./gradlew appRun`.
 That's it!
-[The Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) will automatically download a project-local Gradle if you don't already have it installed on your system The servlet is now accessible from `http://localhost:8080/`
+[The Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) will automatically download a project-local Gradle if you don't already have it installed on your system.
+The servlet is now accessible from `http://localhost:8080/`

 ### Run Test Case Files